delucks/monit_exporter/README.md

 # Monit Exporter for Prometheus

 Simple server that periodically scrapes monit status and exports checks information via HTTP for Prometheus.
+This fork has changed little about the metrics emitted by this server- it's still just the status of each check- but it's made some changes to update and improve the code's error handling.

 Build it:
 ```bash